Sylvexia/dl_cnn_hw1/report.md

 - 2 linear layers: with 1024 and 10/100 output (cifar10/cifar100)
 - Activation function are all ReLU

-The reason my design was:
+The reason behind my design was:

 - In the VGG model paper, it states that using smaller size convolution can increase the receptive field.
 - Using size (3,1,1) convolution layer and (2,2) max pooling layer is just easier to design and calculate the layer output.